p-ja/acme-fitness-store/lab-guide/Lab 5: Monitor End-to-End.md

    ![](Images/mjv2-64.png)

-1. Run the following Kusto query to see all the logs from Spring Cloud Gateway managed by Azure Spring Apps:
+1. Now paste the below Kusto query (1) and the click on **Run** (2) to see all the logs from Spring Cloud Gateway managed by Azure Spring Apps:

    ```sql
       AppPlatformSystemLogs